MegaGlest/megaglest-source/docs/README.compiling-windows.txt

   Matthias Braun <matze@braunis.de> with help from Karl Robillard
   <krobbillard@san.rr.com>

-Please also refer the copyright file.
+Please also refer to the copyright file.